goggin13/quizzes/readme.md

 * JS testing for practice question interactions
 * don't upload duplicate questions
 * assets resized and to S3
+X don't crash home page when there is an exam with no questions X deploy to heroku
+X script to upload questions to heroku
 X display/handle multiple answer questions
 X thorough tests around practice view
 X troubleshoot font